KonomiAI/Chronicle/docs/design/mvp-summary-for-client.md

   - general notes
   - critical notes
   - photos
-- Purchase Entry
+- Purchase Entry Section
   - product name
-  - variant
+  - one default variant
   - price
   - barcode
-  - associated activity entry (if applicable)
 - client creation, deletion, modification
 - Entries will be associated with customers and providers
 - Log of modifications to entries made by staff
 - All searchable by customer, provider and activity/product purchase

 ## Inventory
-- Treatments
+- Activities/Treatments
   - name
+  - id
   - price
 - Physical Products
   - name